mobyinc/Cathode/README.md

 ## Goodies on the `index` action
 By default `index` actions return all records in your resource’s default scope.
-However, common operations–like filtering, sorting, pagination, cursoring, etc–are also supported.
+However, common operations–like filtering, sorting, paging, cursoring, etc–are also supported.
 For example, an application might make the following API
 call: